Working with Attachment Style in Psychotherapy

 Picture of Gail Myhr

-Gail Myhr MD, CM, MSc, FRCPC, is an Associate Professor of psychiatry at McGill University and a staff psychiatrist at the McGill University Health Centre.
-She is also a cognitive behavioural therapist with experience treating patients with a wide range of diagnoses.
-She is a fellow of the Royal College of Physicians and Surgeons of Canada, diplomate of the Academy of Cognitive Therapy, and Founding Member of the Canadian Association of Cognitive & Behavioural Therapies.
+Gail Myhr, MD, CM, MSc, FRCPC, is Associate Professor of Psychiatry at McGill University and staff psychiatrist at the McGill University Health Centre.
+A cognitive-behavioural therapist with extensive clinical experience, she is a Fellow of the Royal College of Physicians and Surgeons of Canada, a Diplomate of the Academy of Cognitive Therapy, and a Founding Member of the Canadian Association of Cognitive and Behavioural Therapies.

-In 2021, Dr. Myhr was elected Fellow of the Canadian Association of Cognitive and Behavioural Therapies, in recognition of her distinguished contribution to the science, practice, training and advocacy of cognitive and behavioural therapies within the Canadian context.
-Her clinical and research interests include suitability for short-term CBT, attachment-related interventions in CBT, evidence-based CBT supervision and CBT for psychosis, including Avatar Therapy.
+In 2021, Dr. Myhr was named Fellow of the Canadian Association of Cognitive and Behavioural Therapies, recognizing her distinguished contributions to CBT science, practice, training, and advocacy in Canada.
+Her clinical and research interests include patient suitability for short-term CBT, attachment-informed interventions in CBT, evidence-based CBT supervision, and CBT for psychosis, including Avatar Therapy.

 More →